pgattic/wasm-experiment/nds/README.md

-# TypeScript -> Nintendo DS Example Using WASM
+# Nintendo DS WASM Runtime + Game Framework

-Note that this is very much a work-in-progress.
-All that can be built right now is a "Hello World".
-The Nintendo DS is running compiled AssemblyScript successfully though.
+Note that this is very much a work-in-progress

 ## Setup